History of The Sea Ranch

 IMPACT OF COASTAL COMMISSION

+A significant point in The Sea Ranch history saga occurred in the ’70’s.
 A new dimension to the use of the coast and its resources was introduced when the California Coastal Zone Conservation Act of 1972 (Proposition 20)was enacted.
 It established the Coastal Commission, a body of appointees charged with the protection of coastal resources.
 The Commission was to do this by interpreting—broadly, as it turned out—the intentions of California voters in passing Proposition 20.
 The complex actions of the Coastal Commission culminated in the Coastal Act of 1976.

 Here is the Coastal Act [In PDF] current as of 2014.